ChronoSheets/ChronoSheets-CSharp-Client/docs/UsersApi.md

         public void main()
         {
             var apiInstance = new UsersApi();
-            var userId = 56;  // int? |
-            var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token
+            var userId = 56;  // int? | The User ID of the UserForManagement you want to get var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token

             try
             {
-                // Get a particular user in your organisation CSApiResponseUserForManagement result = apiInstance.UsersGetTimesheetUser(userId, xChronosheetsAuth);
+                // Get a particular user in your organisation.
+Requires the 'ManageOrganisationUsers' or 'ManageOrganisationGroups' permissions.
+                CSApiResponseUserForManagement result = apiInstance.UsersGetTimesheetUser(userId, xChronosheetsAuth);
                 Debug.WriteLine(result);
             }